shoyo23/Profile-App-/README.md

 # Profile-App-
-This Profile app shows the profile of the person like other social media app with a cool lookig UI view.
+This Profile app shows the profile of the person like other social media app with a cool looking UI view.